WilsonLimSet/QuickPods/content/20240506-timferriss-chriswilliamson.md

 ---

-**Read another blog about [Coatue’s Laffont on AI Darlings and Opportunities in Today’s Markets](./20240625-philippelaffont-bloomberglive)**
+**Read another blog about [Blitzscaling 18: Brian Chesky on Launching Airbnb and the Challenges of Scale](./20151130-brianchesky-greylock)**